The Heat Exchanger

 Manmade heat exchanging structures, on the other hand, pale in comparison.
 The simple designs of shell-and-tube or plate heat exchangers that are used in everyday items — from our smartphones to cars and fridges — no longer make the cut for our future needs.

-With Additive Manufacturing, the complexities of objects and machines can now be independent of manufacturing costs, allowing for more design freedom for us to create structures that transfer thermal energy more efficiently.
-That is why we are seeing more efficient designs that are more complex, lower in weight, smaller in size, and more reliable as an indirect result of being printed in one piece.
+With Digital Manufacturing, the complexities of objects and machines can now be independent of manufacturing costs, allowing for more design freedom for us to create structures that transfer thermal energy more efficiently.
+That is why we are seeing more efficient designs that are more complex, lower in weight, smaller in size, and more reliable as an indirect result of being produced in one piece.

 Here comes the challenge.
 Imagine that an engineer has just spent some time designing a novel heat exchanger to optimize the evaporator and condenser within an air-conditioning unit.
 Can the same design be adapted for the radiators used in cars?
 Maybe, but that may require going back to the drawing board.
 At this instance, the engineer has suddenly become the bottleneck.
 That is why, going forward, the design paradigm with which we create objects will become more important than the designs of the objects themselves.

 This presented an opportunity for Hyperganic and our partner TRUMPF, the German industrial machine manufacturing giant, to radically accelerate the innovation of heat exchangers and their design process — we envision a future where heat, especially heat produced in advanced manufacturing processes, is managed effectively with a new design paradigm that is as versatile, functional and sustainable as nature.